DanMorriss/music-theory-quiz/README.md

 - Surface Pro 7
 - Surfave Duo

-The following realworld devices were used to test the game
+The following realworld devices were used to test the game for functnality and responsiveness througout development of the game.
 - iPhone 13
 - MacBook Pro 16-inch

 [Back to top](<#contents>)
 ### Browser Compatibility

- The following webbrowsers were used to test the game
+ The following webbrowsers were used to test the game for functunality.
+Any bugs found have been fixed and documented in the [Bugs](<#bugs>) section.
 - Google Chrome
 - Safari
 - Firefox